FreeFem/FreeFem-doc2/source/documentation/algorithmsOptimization.rst

    func real[int] C (real[int] &X) {...} //Constraints
    func matrix jacC (real[int] &X) {...} //Constraints Jacobian

-.. warning:: In the current version of **FreeFem++**, returning a :freefem:`matrix` object that is local to a function block leads to undefined results.
+.. warning:: In the current version of **FreeFEM**, returning a :freefem:`matrix` object that is local to a function block leads to undefined results.
    For each sparse matrix returning function you define, an extern matrix object has to be declared, whose associated function will overwrite and return on each call.
    Here is an example for :freefem:`jacC`: